ColinLeung-NiloCat/UnityURP-SurfaceShaderSolution/README.md

 -----------------------
 Since URP doesn't support surface shader anymore, if shader graph alone can't fulfill all your needs and writing raw vert/frag lit shader supporting all light & shadow in URP is just too much work, try download this project, and start writing your own "surface shader" in URP.

-"Surface shader" makes shader development much easier and faster in URP, because user don't need to know/write lighting related concrete code at all.
+"Surface shader" makes shader development much easier and faster in URP, because user don't need to know/learn/write lighting related concrete code at all.
+User only need to write the surface function, then select a good looking lighting function(edit 1 line of code in shader), that's all the work to produce a lit shader.

 How flexible is it?
 -----------------------